 5.4 SDU discard procedures

-When indicated from upper layer (e.g. PDCP) to discard a particular RLC SDU, the transmitting side of an AM RLC entity or the transmitting UM RLC entity shall discard the indicated RLC SDU, if neither the RLC SDU nor a segment thereof has been submitted to the lower layers.
+When indicated from upper layer (e.g. PDCP) to discard a particular RLC SDU, if SNGapReportEnabled is not configured [5], the transmitting side of an AM RLC entity or the transmitting UM RLC entity shall discard the indicated RLC SDU, if neither the RLC SDU nor a segment thereof has been submitted to the lower layers.
+If SNGapReportEnabled is configured [5], the transmitter side of an AM or the transmitting UM RLC entity replaces the corresponding RLC SDU by discarding the payload, if neither the RLC SDU nor a segment thereof has been submitted to the lower layers.
 The transmitting side of an AM RLC entity shall not introduce an RLC SN gap when discarding an RLC SDU.